Labor Contractions Or Braxton Hicks? We Ask Experts and Moms

 What is a Contraction?

 There are three types of contractions that you may experience.
-Below, we’re breaking down what they are and how they feel according to real moms.
+Below, we’re breaking down the different types of contractions and how they feel according to real-life accounts.

 1. Braxton Hicks Contractions